mandamabu/Cybersecurity-Home-lab-Setup-/README.md

 2. Before installing new tools
 3. After a clean working setup is confirmed

-This allows instant restoration if something breaks without needing to rebuild the VM from scratch.
+This is important because it allows instant restoration if something breaks without needing to rebuild the VM from scratch.